-First, when it comes to learning how to clean your closet, it’s important to know that it will take time.
-This isn’t a ten-minute affair.
-The whole process requires emptying your closet and drawers, piling everything around you (not all at once, that’s too much even for me) while you sit on the floor and sort items into three piles: keep, donate, destroy.
-It took me two hours, but again, it was more than worth it.
+When it comes to learning how to clean your closet, it’s important to know that it will take time.
+This isn’t a 10 -minute affair; the whole process requires emptying your closet and drawers, piling everything in a gloriously intimidating mountain around you (Ok, you don’t have to do it all at once if you don’t want to), and sorting items into three piles: keep, donate, and destroy.
+This is gonna take a while, so get comfy.

-Undergarments are relatively inexpensive, so it’s not a huge financial loss and besides, you know some of that stuff was at least a decade old anyway.
-If you’re looking for a new pair of undies to replace the ancient ones you just jettisoned, try out these skivvies, specifically my favorite brand, MyPakage.
+Undergarments are relatively inexpensive, so it’s not a huge financial loss.
+Besides, you know half that stuff was a decade old anyway, you monster.
+If you’re looking for a new pair to replace the ancient ones you just jettisoned, try out some of our favorite skivvies, socks, and undershirts.

 Step 3: Sort Your Shirts and Oust Outerwear

 Once you’re done sorting through those old tees, move on to your other shirts.
 Typically, these should be hanging in your closet.
 If we’ve already lost you on this step, you need to take a few quiet moments of honest reflection to figure out what made you into a person who would fold up an Oxford button-down and put it in a drawer.
 Come back when you’re done … we’ll wait.